SoftUni-Internal/interactive-content/EN/06-Forms/03-Reactive-Forms.md

 import { FormBuilder } from '@angular/forms';
 ```

-Inject it into the constructor.
+Inject it into the constructor:

 ```js
 constructor(private fb : FormBuilder) { }